Working Papers

 -

-- Public finance resilience in the transition towards carbon neutrality: Modelling policy instruments in a global net-zero emissions
+- Public finance resilience in the transition towards carbon neutrality: Modelling policy instruments in a global net-zero emissions.

 (with J. Fouré, R. Dellink, E. Lanzi) [ OECD Working Paper ] [ Status: R&R at Environmental and Resource Economics ]-